Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/addons/ninepatchbutton/README.md

 ## Changelog:

+### v2.5.1
+- Changed all references to "Jurubu Entertainment" in the plugin's files to "Talltale Studios".
+Talltale Studios is now officially the new name of our organization.
+- Cleaned up `.bak` backup files.

 ### v2.5.0
 - Fixed the NinePatchButton not still not properly going out of focus when moving the mouse cursor outside the button.